yiisoft/yii2/docs/guide/tutorial-start-from-scratch.md

 > Note: This section is under development.

 While the [basic](https://github.com/yiisoft/yii2-app-basic) and [advanced](https://github.com/yiisoft/yii2-app-advanced)
-application templates are great for most of your needs, you may want to create your own application template with which to start your projects.
+project templates are great for most of your needs, you may want to create your own project template with which to start your projects.

-Application templates in Yii are simply repositories containing a `composer.json` file, and registered as a Composer package.
+Project templates in Yii are simply repositories containing a `composer.json` file, and registered as a Composer package.
 Any repository can be identified as a Composer package, making it installable via `create-project` Composer command.

 Since it's a bit too much to start building your entire template from scratch, it is better to use one of the built-in